KharalDipendra/pro-map/README.md

 * Scara

 ## !!
 Important !!
-If you want to use this project's code, feel free to.
-BUT you will have to credit us.
-You may use this code in any form, but without any commercial benefit.
+If you wish to use this project's code, please credit us.
+You are free to use this code in any non-commercial manner, but please be aware that it is not currently being maintained and no updates are planned.
+If you would like to make updates, please fork the project and create your own version.